 This can mean stealing a puppy, scamming you out of your hard-earned money and leaving you high and dry with no dog, or setting up unregistered and unethical breeding mills.

-So, some things to keep in mind when you’re looking to buy a puppy from a dog breeder…
+So, some things to keep in mind when you’re looking at puppies for sale from a dog breeder…

 1. Don’t buy from online dog breeders

 Online shopping has undoubtedly made things easier.
 Groceries, clothes, medicine, and even electronics are all things you can easily buy online.